 Three aircraft landed at Brussels July 9.
 They were unscheduled flights - for on board?

-Three aircraft landed at Brussels July 9.
+Background: Three aircraft landed at Brussels July 9.
 They were unscheduled flights - for on board were refugees - women and children from the Congo Republic, some of them from the fountain-head of the Congolese army mutiny, Thysville.

 They formed part of a group of 550 refugees who were brought home by Sebana airline's emergency airlift.
 They came from Brazzaville, capital of neighboring French Republic of Congo - and close to Leopoldville. it had been their first haven of safety as they fled the dangers of the Congo's incipient Black chaos.